diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

 ```

-Now, let's use this value inside the `secret-card.js` file and save our changes:
+Now, let's use this value inside the `secret-card.js` file on the handler for the `accepted event` and save our changes:
 ```js
 ...
 this.#modal.addEventListener('accepted', event => {